War on women: Mark Udall

 In the Colorado race of the 2014 midterm elections, the Republican candidate Cory Gardner unseated the incumbent Democratic Senator Mark Udall.
 NARAL Pro-Choice America gives Udall a 100% rating for abortion rights, and Gardner earned a 0% rating.
-Udall ran a number of TV ads highlighting his abortion stance, which critics said was a negative campaign that overplayed the "war on women" issue.
+Udall ran a number of television advertisements highlighting his abortion stance, which critics said was a negative campaign that overplayed the "war on women" issue.

 Sandra Fluke stood as a candidate in California, losing by 61 to 39.